yiisoft-contrib/github-bot/README.md

 ## Features

 - Reply to issues when a label is added.
 E.g. add a comment to tell user to use forum instead when an issues does not contain a bug report or feature request.
-- WIP: move issues to other repositories, if the issue is specific to an extension.
+- move issues to other repositories, if the issue is specific to an extension.
+  This action will be triggered by adding a label to an issue which is not closed (allowing to edit labels after an issue has been closed).

 ## Installation